PeDiot/price_prediction_vestiaire_collective/README.md

 Through this project, it can be concluded that predicting the price of second-hand luxury fashion items is a complicated task.
 The data can be subject to both bias and noise as this kind of products have a psychological value which varies accross individuals.
 To adress this issue, several strategies could be adopted such as:
 - Collecting much more data to train models on a greater number of samples
 - Implementing more advanced deep learning models to deal with noise and bias in the data

+Furthermore, if a better perfoming predictor can be identified it could be a good idea to build a dashboard which would take the item's features as inputs and render the predicted price.
+It could be a useful tool for Vestiaire Collective users.